numericalalgorithmsgroup/pybobyqa/README.rst

 ===================================================================================
 Py-BOBYQA: Derivative-Free Solver for Bound-Constrained Minimization |PyPI Version|
 ===================================================================================
 Py-BOBYQA is a flexible package for solving bound-constrained general objective minimization, without requiring derivatives of the objective.
 It is a Python implementation of the BOBYQA algorithm by Powell.
+Py-BOBYQA is particularly useful when evaluations of the objective function are expensive and/or noisy.

 More details about Py-BOBYQA can be found in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers, technical report, University of Oxford, (2018).

 The original paper by Powell is: M. J. D. Powell, The BOBYQA algorithm for bound constrained optimization without derivatives, technical report DAMTP 2009/NA06, University of Cambridge (2009), and the original Fortran implementation is available `here <http://mat.uc.pt/~zhang/software.html>`_.

+If you are interested in solving least-squares minimization problems, you may wish to try `DFO-LS <https://github.com/numericalalgorithmsgroup/dfols>`_, which has the same features as Py-BOBYQA (plus some more), and exploits the least-squares problem structure, so performs better on such problems.

 Documentation
 -------------